-Heating, Ventilation, and Air Conditioning (HVAC) and Refrigeration Technology I application and acceptance required to the James Reese Career and Technical Center Description: In Heating, Ventilation, and Air Conditioning (HVAC) and Refrigeration Technology I, students will gain knowledge and skills needed to enter the industry as technicians, prepare for a postsecondary degree in a specified field, or pursue an apprenticeship program.
+Heating, Ventilation, and Air Conditioning (HVAC) and Refrigeration Technology I

+Prerequisites: Concurrent enrollment in Principles of Construction; Completed application and acceptance required to the James Reese Career and Technical Center

+Description: In Heating, Ventilation, and Air Conditioning (HVAC) and Refrigeration Technology I, students will gain knowledge and skills needed to enter the industry as technicians, prepare for a postsecondary degree in a specified field, or pursue an apprenticeship program.
 Students will also acquire skills in safety, principles of HVAC theory, use of tools and codes, and installation of HVAC and refrigeration equipment.
 This course aligns to an industry certification available to all students.